trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 """"""""""""""""""

 The Iceberg connector supports :ref:`sql-materialized-view-management`.
-In the underlying system each materialized view consists of a view definition and an Iceberg storage table.
+In the underlying system, each materialized view consists of a view definition and an Iceberg storage table.
 The storage table name is stored as a materialized view property.
 The data is stored in that storage table.